-Curriculum Pathwa y: 2 (Orange Option Form) EBACC Subject • We would recommend students choose geography as their EBACC subject, but would be very happy to discuss this further for any students that have a passion and strong desire to continue to study history and/or a language Students will study a total of NINE Level 1 / 2 qualifications Students should consider including at least one BTEC/Vocational/practically based subject within their choices.
-This will allow for a balance of examined and non-examined assessments across the duration of Key Stage 4
+Curriculum Pathway: 3 (Yellow Option Form) Humanities Subject • We would recommend students choosing geography as their humanities subject, but would be very happy to discuss this further for any students that have a passion and strong desire to continue to study history MFL Subject • We would not recommend students choosing a language in addition to their humanities option but would be very happy to discuss this further for any students that have a passion and strong desire to continue to study a language Personal Development Programme For those students who are currently following the PDP curriculum in year 9, we would strongly recommended that they continue with this curriculum by choosing the PSE course in option block C. This course is NOT available for students in pathway 3 who are not currently following the PDP curriculum Students will study a total of EIGHT or NINE Level 1 / 2 qualifications • Students should consider including at least one BTEC/Vocational/practically based subject within their choices.
+This will allow for a balance of examined and non-examined assessment across the duration of Key Stage 4.
+Parents of students currently following the PDP curriculum will be contacted by a member of the Student Support Team to discuss the most appropriate curriculum provision for each individual student.